sndsgd/form/README.md

 # create an array field as the parent of the value field
 # note: the rules are for validating all values as a group; if you need to
-# validated each value, add the relevant rules to thee value field
+# validate each value, add the relevant rules to the value field
 $nicknamesField = (new field\ArrayField("nicknames", $nicknamesValue))
     ->setDescription(_("The user's nicknames"))
     ->addRules(